 - Mental incapacity.

 If either spouse of the marriage was under the influence of drugs or alcohol during the marriage and was not able to make a valid decision on their marriage.

 If either spouse was unable to have sexual relations during the marriage.

 If either spouse was too young to get married without the consent of the parents or the courts’ approval.

 Whatever the case for an annulment or divorce, it is essential that you know the proper legal procedures to ensure the case goes in the right direction without hassle.
-The Law Office of Erin Morse guarantees clients would be provided with the best divorce attorney Lake Mary to ensure optimal outcomes.
+No name guarantees clients would be provided with the best divorce attorney Lake Mary to ensure optimal outcomes.
 If that’s what you’re looking for, contact us now for a consultation!Should You Consider an Annulment Over a Divorce?